Longer Form Biography

 Hello.
-My name is Rebecca Finch Vitsmun.
+My name is Rebecca Vitsmun.
 I’m an autistic author from Lafayette, Louisiana living with hypermobile Ehlers-Danlos Syndrome (hEDS), co-morbid conditions, and Congenital Stationary Night Blindness (CSNB from a mutation at the SLC24a1).

-I tested at a 5th grade level in Kindergarten and was placed into the Gifted program.
-In high school, I lettered in math, two mental health professionals later labeled me a “savant” in physics, I received a Sandy Nininger Medal, was in 11 clubs and an officer of 6, and co-hosted and was crew for Shut Up and Watch, a television show on Acadiana Open Channel.
+In high school, I lettered in math, two mental health professionals later labeled me a “savant” in physics, I received a Sandy Nininger Medal (the highest honor of Key Club International), was in 11 clubs and an officer of 6, co-hosted and was crew for Shut Up and Watch, a television show on Acadiana Open Channel, and was voted “Most Likely to be a Nun” by my Catholic Christian Development graduating class.

 I graduated from the University of Louisiana at Lafayette with Honors curriculum in 2005 with a Bachelor of General of Studies (B.G.S.) in Arts and Humanities.
 I chose this path to create a degree in Humanities coursework; the focus of my studies was comparative religion under Ian Kinsella.
 I was nominated and inducted into Phi Beta Delta, an Honor Society for International Scholars, by John “Jack” Ferstel for distinguishing myself academically in English.
 I started math in Calculus III and Differential Equations, have minors in English and Math, and was the videographer for the improv troupe Cult of the Stage Monkey.

-In 2015, I was the recipient of the Humanist Visionary Award through Foundation Beyond Belief for envisioning the first national humanist disaster recovery volunteer program, Humanist Disaster Recovery Teams, as well as the Atheist Impact Award recipient in 2016 through Atheist Community of Austin for developing and running that program (later renamed Disaster Resilience Teams and run by GO Humanity).
-I’m the Secretary of the Board for LymeTV, lobby with Center for Lyme Action, volunteer through many local organizations, and earned my Washington State Emergency Worker card through FEMA.
+In 2015, I was the recipient of the Humanist Visionary Award through Foundation Beyond Belief for envisioning the first national humanist disaster recovery volunteer program, Humanist Disaster Recovery Teams, as well as the Atheist Impact Award recipient in 2016 through Atheist Community of Austin for developing and running that program (later run by GO Humanity and renamed Disaster Resiliency, then Disaster Resilience Collective).
+I was a regular co-host and writer for the live radio program Ask an Atheist with Sam Mulvey from 2014 – 2016, with appearances until it’s final episode in 2022.

 While I am a humanist, embracing people of all religious and cultural backgrounds, I’m most well-known for “outing” myself as an atheist to Wolf Blitzer after a tornado destroyed my home in Moore, OK in 2013.
 This exchange has been covered in many works, including Wendy Thomas Russell citing me as an example of a paradigm shift on the first page of “Relax, It’s Just God.”
 Comedian Doug Stanhope raised money for my family that we used to leave Oklahoma.
 A t-shirt with my quote sold in 20 countries.
 In 2024, I revealed I used physics to escape the tornado.